danstutzman/sinatra-footnotes/README.md

 # Sinatra Footnotes

 Every page has footnotes that give information about your application.
-Based on Rails Footnotes by Jose Valim (https://github.com/josevalim/rails-footnotes)
+Based on Rails Footnotes by José Valim (https://github.com/josevalim/rails-footnotes)

 ## Installation